 Lighting for inside your garage

-Whether you use your garage as a workshop or for car parking, fluorescent lights are a hardwearing, practical lighting option to make up for minimal or no natural daylight inside the garage.
+Whether you use your garage as a workshop or for car parking, fluorescent lights are a hardwearing, practical lighting option to make up for the minimal or non-existent natural daylight inside the garage.
 Favoured for their reliable use and energy efficiency, wrap around fluorescent fixtures are a popular choice when it comes to lighting a garage evenly.
 They offer:

 - Exceptional light output